 Whitby has become increasingly popular as a place you must visit for a day at least.
-There is parking in the centre in large car parks near the river.
-There is also quite a lot of parking on West Cliff.
+There is parking in the centre in large car parks near the river but they are a long walk from the beach.
+There is also quite a lot of parking on West Cliff above the main beach.
+Quite a high cliff to go down.
 All this parking does get full at busy times.
 There is a park and ride to the West of Whitby out on the A171.
 You have to then use the buses to take you into Whitby.
 The main shopping areas both sides of the harbour are close to sea level.
 The road out to Sandsend runs along a beach and has parking along it but does get parked up at busy times.

 Fourth – Scarborough

 Scarborough is the busiest town by far and does have significant traffic problems quite often.
 It has built a park and ride to the south of the town which is pretty much nowhere so you have to then use the buses which have to make it through the traffic although there are bus lanes for part of the way.

 There is some parking on the seafront and on the harbour and a lot around the Marine Drive.
 Marine Drive parking can leave you a long way from the beaches unless you can park near either end.
 There are other car parks near the harbour and sea front but none are particularly big to cope with busy days.

 All these resorts have quite attractive seafronts.

 First – Whitby